k-hench/snp_array/README.md

-# mockup SNP filtering for SNP-array
+# mock-up SNP filtering for SNP-array

+The whole thing is run from the command line - for the genome-wide data it might make sense to split the data by linkage group /chromosome.

 1) Detect SNPs that are embedded in a invariant stretch of a minimum width.
 (Check out the `interactive_check.R` for an idea how the scripts works.)